HeimdallMidgard/ESP-32-BLE-Scanner/README.md

 # ESP-32-BLE-Scanner
-ESP 32 BLE Scanner for Home Assistant
+for Home Assistant

 ### What does this program do?
-It reports the presence of known bluetooth (Beacon) devices and reports it (via MQTT) to Home Assistant.
-This works fine with the HA Android App (IOS not tested yet).
-There are other projects like this outside which are running on a raspberry pi or aren't working anymore or lacking of features I would like to have so I decided to write my own and give a little bit back to the HA community.
+This is basicly a room presence detector.
+Use it with Home Assistant to trigger automations when you enter a room, disarm your alarm etc. It reports the presence of known bluetooth (Beacon) devices and reports it (via MQTT) to Home Assistant.
+I designed the program to work together with the HA Android App (IOS not tested yet).

 ### Please keep in mind
 Welcome to my first project on github.
 I will try to support and fix errors as good as I can.
 Please keep in mind that this is my first project, Iam programming in my free time during my 9 to 5 job and Iam not a professional programmer.